Experience the Definitive Advantage

 |Rank||HCPS/CPT Code||Description||Number of Procedures|

-Fig 1 Data from Definitive Healthcare based on 2017 Medicare and all-payor procedure estimates.
+Fig 1 Data from Definitive Healthcare based on 2018 Medicare and all-payor procedure estimates.
+YTD Medicare data is from the 2018 Medicare Quarterly SAF.
 Does not include visits to emergency departments or clinics.

 Of the top 10 outpatient medical procedures at hospitals, seven are diagnostic tests and one is a precursor to anesthesia.
 The only two treatments present are "therapeutic exercises" and "assay thyroid stimulating hormone."
 Unlike at ASCs, patients often visit primary care physicians or urgent care clinics at hospitals for diagnoses rather than procedures and treatments.
 Patients are tested and receive diagnoses at hospitals before selecting where to undergo a procedure or other treatment.